khalidrahmani/jaderp/doc/testing.rst

-A more realistic (but significantly slower and more expensive) way to perform RPC calls is to perform actual calls to an actually running OpenERP server.
+A more realistic (but significantly slower and more expensive) way to perform RPC calls is to perform actual calls to an actually running Jad server.
 To do this, set the :js:attr:`rpc option
 <~TestOptions.rpc>` to ``rpc``, it will not provide any new parameter
 but will enable actual RPC, and the automatic creation and destruction of databases (from a specified source) around tests.